vectra-ai-research/pyspark-style-guide/README.md

 # PySpark Style Guide

-The purpose of this document is to allow us to write consistent and readable PySpark code.
-As we have shifted from using PySpark strictly for analysis to using it in production, code quality has become much more important.
-We hope this guide will allow us write better PySpark programs.
+The purpose of this document is to help teams to write readable and maintainable PySpark programs.
+The quality of PySpark code is important but commonly neglected.
+The focus of PySpark references is commonly on analysis, and not on writing code for production.
+As a result, it has few established patterns and best practices.
+We developed this guide to improve our PySpark usage, particularly in production.
+We hope others find it useful.

+We hope this guide will help readers write higher quality PySpark programs.
 This document is an evolving guide.
 Please feel free to suggest additions or changes (see our section on [contributing](#contributing)).